 I recently retired from many years as a writer and producer of planetarium shows, most recently for the TELUS Spark science centre in Calgary.
 Over some 30 years of producing planetarium shows, my programs have played across Canada and in theatres in the U.S.

 I also authored several children’s book on space, notably Insiders: Space and Mission to the Moon, both for Simon and Schuster.
-A new children’s book about Stars was published in 2011.
+A children’s book about Stars was published in 2011.

 I also contributed sections to National Geographic’s Backyard Guide to the Night Sky.